Mother's Day Roundtable: Being a Pro Athlete's Mom in the Social Media Age

 Gary Harris (@thats_g_) with Mom & Dad in the Green Room. @NBADraft on @ESPN http://t.co/bLvAiAcYc46/26/2014, 11:18:35 PM

-JH: Initially it was terrifying.
+Joy Holmes-Harris (Gary Harris' mom): Initially it was terrifying.
 With him being so young—he was 19 when he got drafted—we talked about a lot of things as a family.
 Would he go out there by himself?
 Would we move with him?
 We all talked about it, and Gary has been mature and responsible.
 He said he thought he’d be OK.

 I picked his place where he lived and made sure that it was very secure and a place I thought he’d be OK.
 I go out there once a month and spend a few days and make sure he’s doing well.
 I cook some meals and put them in the freezer.
 I wash and clean his clothes.
 He’s very responsible, so we don’t have to worry too much.

-AM: In terms of her transition from college to pro, I honestly wasn’t worried.
+Angella Murry (Tina Charles' mom): In terms of her transition from college to pro, I honestly wasn’t worried.
 I know the foundation was laid from AAU to high school and college, and I knew her determination.
 I knew she wouldn’t settle for anything other than the best.
 I wasn’t surprised that she is where she is right now.

 What is the best Mother’s Day gift your child has given you?

-AA: I really enjoyed the gifts a lot when my kids were little and they make you something at school.
+Annie Apple (Eli Apple's mom): I really enjoyed the gifts a lot when my kids were little and they make you something at school.
 Eli is not poetic at all, and he’s not emotional at all.
 When he was in elementary school, he made these Mother’s Day poems.
 He really tried.
 Those are the best gifts.
 The ones they hand-make.
 I still have those.

 If you want to give your mom a gift, diamonds are great, but you should really make her something—we love that stuff.
 Like, roses are red, Giants are blue, mothers are great, I love you.
 See, I just wrote a great Mother’s Day card.
 I’m gonna sign Eli’s name on it and give it to myself.
 [Laughs.]

-DB: He probably doesn’t even remember this.
+Diana Benedict (Mookie Betts' mom): He probably doesn’t even remember this.
 He may have been 10 years old—and I’m guessing that age—and he made a little school project.
 It was a little plate with a baseball on it made out of white beans and pinto beans.
 And beneath the baseball it said, “Mommy, I love you.”
 They gave it to me that morning at breakfast.
 And I still have that.

 To me, Mother’s Day isn’t about expensive gifts.
 It was more about the heart.
 It was more personal.
 That meant more to me than him buying me anything.

-JH: Last year, he and his brothers got me a necklace with a beautiful medallion that was a white gold heart.
+Joy Holmes-Harris (Gary Harris' mom): Last year, he and his brothers got me a necklace with a beautiful medallion that was a white gold heart.
 And inside it had “Mom” on it.
 And I guess if I thought longer and harder I would think of some other things from when he was younger, but that necklace is beautiful.

-AM: Oh my goodness.
+Angella Murry (Tina Charles' mom): Oh my goodness.
 I think this goes back to college.
 She came home, and I wasn’t expecting her.
 I was talking to her on the phone right up till when I opened the front door.
 She was there with roses and chocolates.
 That was overwhelming for me, for her to make a four-hour drive to spend the day with me.
 It was really special.